Frequently Asked Questions

 Social slashing is the ability of the community to coordinate a fork of the blockchain in response to an attack.
 It enables the community to recover from an attacker finalizing a dishonest chain.
 Social slashing can also be used against censorship attacks.

-As a validator, it is very difficult to get slashed unless you deliberately engage in malicious behaviour.
+As a validator, it is very difficult to get slashed unless you deliberately engage in malicious behavior.
 Slashing is only implemented in very specific scenarios where validators propose multiple blocks for the same slot or contradict themselves with their attestations - these are very unlikely to arise accidentally.

 The nothing-at-stake problem is a conceptual issue with some proof-of-stake mechanisms where there are only rewards and no penalties.
 If there is nothing at stake, a pragmatic validator is equally happy to attest to any, or even multiple, forks of the blockchain, as this increases their rewards.
 Ethereum gets around this using finality conditions and slashing to ensure one canonical chain.

 A fork choice algorithm implements rules determining which chain is the canonical one.
 Under optimal conditions, there is no need for a fork choice rule because there is only one block proposer per slot and one block to choose from.
 Occasionally, though, multiple blocks for the same slot or late-arriving information leads to multiple options for how blocks near the head of the chain are organized.
 In these cases, all clients must implement some rules identically to make sure they all pick the correct sequence of blocks.
 The fork-choice algorithm encodes these rules.

 Ethereum's fork-choice algorithm is called LMD-GHOST.
 It picks the fork with the greatest weight of attestations, meaning the one that most staked ETH has voted for.